cs160-berkeley/Group-09-Project/README.md

-# Group-09-Project
-Group 09 Project
+# Group 09 Project

+# Team Members
+Anna Kang
+Andrew Zhao
+Daniel Kim
+Sophie Zeng
+Victor Lu

+# Description
+Shoereo is the new way to teach and learn dance moves!
+Created mainly for footwork, Shoereo is catered for the aspiring ballet and tap dance groups.